mrdiamonddirt/CopsRP_Wiki/README.md

 ## CopsRP Wiki

-Creating a RolePlay Community and Server for Everoneveryone can contribute to the CopsRP community in Someway whether that be Developing, Donating or Just Playing its All welcome this wiki will be a place for guides to be added quickly and easily by members of the community and take a load of the development tea\
+Creating a RolePlay Community and Server for Everyone can contribute to the CopsRP community in Someway whether that be Developing, Donating or Just Playing its All welcome this wiki will be a place for guides to be added quickly and easily by members of the community and take a load of the Development team\
 [**Explore the docs »**](https://github.com/mrdiamonddirt/CopsRP\_Wiki)\
 \
 [View Demo](https://github.com/mrdiamonddirt/CopsRP\_Wiki) · [Report Bug](https://github.com/mrdiamonddirt/CopsRP\_Wiki/issues) · [Request Feature](https://github.com/mrdiamonddirt/CopsRP\_Wiki/issues)